Richugan/tpa-front/README.md

 # TPA Frontend (Angular)

 This is the frontend for the TPA project, built with Angular.
-It implements a landing page (hero, product exploration, cards grid, FAQ), a dynamic content page driven by the WordPress REST API, and a shared header/footer with a hoverable navigation submenu.
+It implements a landing page (product exploration, cards grid, FAQ), a dynamic content page driven by the WordPress REST API, and a shared header/footer with a hoverable navigation submenu.

 This document explains the project itself, why Angular was chosen, and how the codebase is organized so newcomers can navigate it quickly.